lucatonile/fixion/README.md

 ## Fixion
-Useful for adding assertions for cross-file pytest fixtures (e.g. fixture in `conftest.py`)
+Useful for adding assertions for cross-file pytest fixtures (e.g. fixtures in `conftest.py`)